ACME Overview¶

 Only 50 certificates may be created per domain per week

-A testing validation system exists for developers who are programming clients or administrators testing their settings.
-The test system has higher limits, which aid testing and development, but the test system does not produce certificates which are trusted publicly.
+Some providers offer a test validation system for administrators testing their settings or developers who are programming clients.
+Test systems typically have higher limits, which aid testing and development, but the test system does not produce certificates which are trusted publicly.

 Security Limitations¶

-When validating using a method such as webroot or standalone the service must be available to the Internet on its standard port: 80 for HTTP or 443 for TLS-ALPN.
-This is a security limitation to prevent a user from running an alternate web server on a high- numbered port and obtaining a certificate for a server they do not normally control.
+When ACME validates a certificate using a method such as webroot or standalone, the service must be available to the Internet on its standard port: 80 for HTTP or 443 for TLS-ALPN.
+This is a security limitation to prevent a user from running an alternate web server on a high-numbered port and obtaining a certificate for a server they do not normally control.

 Validation Process¶